/LTCG (Link-time Code Generation)

 To set this compiler option in the Visual Studio development environment

 Open the project Property Pages dialog box.
-See Working with Project Properties.
+See Set C++ compiler and build properties in Visual Studio.

 Select the Configuration Properties > General property page.